MetaphorData/connectors/metaphor/oracle/README.md

 # Oracle Connector

-This connector extracts technical metadata from a MySQL database using [oracledb](https://oracle.github.io/python-oracledb/) library.
+This connector extracts technical metadata from an Oracle database using [oracledb](https://oracle.github.io/python-oracledb/) library.

 ## Setup